Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

    warning messages into the cluster report and as events whereas `Enforce` mode will block the resources if they fail signature verification)

    By default, the `check-image` policy is shipped as a `ClusterPolicy`.
 Policy can be customized based on the end users environment.
    In CSM 1.7, a cluster-wide mutation policy named `prepend-registry` is provided to prepend `registry.local/` to all the container images that are being used in the Kubernetes resources.
    Also, a policy exception named `check-image-exceptions` is provided that can be used to provide exceptions from both `prepend-registry` and `check-image` policy.
 End users can modify the `check-image-exceptions` to add any exceptions.

    For more information on the above mutation policy, refer to the [Mutation Policy](https://kyverno.io/policies/other/prepend-image-registry/prepend-image-registry/).

-   In CSM 1.7, Container image signature verification policy `check-image` is separated from kyverno-policy helm chart and is delivered as a new helm chart named image-verification-policy.
+   In CSM 1.7, Container image signature verification policy `check-image` is separated from `kyverno-policy` helm chart and is delivered as a new helm chart named `image-verification-policy`.
    This new chart is deployed after the nexus deployment.
 This change is introduced as Kyverno doesn't have the intelligence to look into the pit node(until nexus is up) for the image signatures.
    Kyverno will look into nexus due to the prepended 'registry.local/'.

 #### How to identify container image signature verification failures